trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

 It is time to submit a proposal for the final project.

-- Form groups of 2 or 3 people.
-Working solo is not permitted.
+- Form groups of 2 or 3 people. _Working solo is not permitted_.
-- Build a small Rust project
+- Build a small Rust project yourselves
 - Up to 2 groups can work on the same topic

+## Proposal

-The proposal needs to be submitted by _30th of March, 2023_ by opening a Github repo, placing your proposal there, and granting access to [`@hdoordt`](https://github.com/hdoordt/).
+The proposal needs to be submitted by _30th of March, 2023_ by opening a Github repo, placing your proposal there, and either making it public or granting access to [`@hdoordt`](https://github.com/hdoordt/).
+Then, please send Henk a link to the repository via Discord so we know where to find it.

 The proposal must contain the following sections:
-- Your names
+- Your names and Discord handles used in the Rust 101 Discord server
-- Introduction to your idea
+- Introduction to your idea.
+What general problem does it solve?
+What do you hope to learn?
 - Requirements in brief.
 Just some bullet points on what your application or library should be able to do in order for the project to be deemed successful.
 Half a page maximum.
 - The dependencies you want to use (use <https://lib.rs> to discover crates)
 - Optional: A rudimentary diagram of the architecture